XHMM/my-config-files/README.md

 One day I wake up and made this repo and publish them as npm module, now I can easily setup them, so happy.
 (PS: this repo will include all my config files not only eslint and prettier).
 I update this repo according to my dev road.

-**Reminid: ** This repo is just for personal use, if someone want to use it (happy), you'd better create your own rules (but I think this repo can help you learn how to create a sharable eslint/prettier config)
+**Reminid:** This repo is just for personal use, if someone want to use it (happy), you'd better create your own rules (but I think this repo can help you learn how to create a sharable eslint/prettier config)

 ## 😀 Usage

 1. `npm i -D eslint prettier typescript eslint-config-xhmm prettier-config-xhmm`

-2. create `.eslintrc`：
+2. create `.eslintrc` and then：

    when working with `nodejs`：